-The Fair Housing Center of Southeastern Michigan actively works to investigate complaints of illegal housing discrimination based on race, color, religion, national origin, sex, disability, familial status, marital status, age, (and potentially) condition of pregnancy, source of income, family responsibilities, educational association, sexual orientation, gender identity, gender expression, HIV status, and political orientation.
+The Fair Housing Center of Southeast & Mid Michigan (previously the Fair Housing Center of Southeastern Michigan) is a private, non-profit Fair Housing Center.
+We actively work to investigate complaints of illegal housing discrimination based on race, color, religion, national origin, sex, disability, familial status, marital status, age, (and potentially) condition of pregnancy, source of income, family responsibilities, educational association, sexual orientation, gender identity, gender expression, HIV status, and political orientation. #fairhousingforall

 The mission of the Fair Housing Center is to end discrimination in housing and public accommodations and to promote accessible, integrated communities.

-The FHC takes an average of 150 complaints a year from our six county area–Ingham, Jackson, Lenawee, Monroe, Livingston and Washtenaw counties.
-Since 1992 we have aided in the filing of over 74 lawsuits, with a settlement total of over $1,750,000.
+The FHC takes an average of 150 complaints a year from our eight county area–Clinton, Eaton, Ingham, Jackson, Lenawee, Livingston, Monroe, and Washtenaw counties.
+Since 1992 we have aided in the filing of over 85 lawsuits, with a settlement total of over $2.1 million.

 We provide investigative services, testing, advice, advocacy, conciliation, attorney referral and community education.
 If you think you have experienced housing discrimination, call the Fair Housing Center.
 We will take your complaint and let you know what your options are.